 A sim card in Ecuador can be purchased for just a few bucks and 3G of data is only $10.
 That should easily last you a month as many places have Wi-Fi and ideally, you’ll be too busy connecting with locals and exploring the area to be on your phone all the time.

-Throw around $1200 into your budget for food and entertainment a pretty generous $300 a week in spending money plus $100 for transportation and you’re still spending under $3,000 a month.
-(I don’t know about you, but I never had $300 a week in leisure spend back in the states!)
+Throw around $1200 into your budget for food and entertainment (a pretty generous $300 a week in spending money) plus $100 for transportation, and you’re still spending under $3,000 a month.
+(I don’t know about you, but I never had $300 a week for dining out and leisure spending back in the states!)

 Rent – $1300